pyTooling/sphinx-reports/doc/CodeCov/index.rst

          }
       }

-2. Add the :rst:dir:`code-coverage` directive into your Restructured Text (ReST) document.
+2. Add the :rst:dir:`report:code-coverage` directive into your Restructured Text (ReST) document.

    .. code-block:: ReST